Juvenile Justice

 Introduction

-Regardless of the setting – whether youth are on probation or parole, incarcerated, or are completing community service requirements within local neighborhoods, this population is often left out of educational policy decisions.
-However, with so many young people involved in the juvenile corrections system, it is imperative that educators, policy makers, and administrators look seriously at how best to address the educational and transition needs of incarcerated youth.
+Regardless of the setting – whether youth are on probation or parole, incarcerated, or are completing community service requirements within local neighborhoods – this population is often left out of educational policy decisions.
+However, with so many young people involved in the juvenile corrections system, it is imperative that educators, policymakers, and administrators look seriously at how best to address the educational and transition needs of incarcerated youth.

 Here are some questions to ask when thinking about youth with disabilities and their involvement within the juvenile justice system: